Here are all the panels from TechCrunch Sessions: Justice

 Why the Black Community Needs Encryption

-You might not know that you need a big crypto hug, but Matt Mitchell of Crypto Harlem has one for you.
+You might not know that you need a big “crypto hug,” but Matt Mitchell of Crypto Harlem has one for you.
 But why for the black community in particular?

 “Surveillance is a tool of oppression, and black folks have been surveilled since before the slave ships.
 You look at a manifest of a slave ship and people were numbers and cataloged.
 You look at an overseers diary and it’s basically a CCTV camera but written out in handwriting.
 All the way up to COINTELPRO where a who’s who of civil rights and racial justice leaders from the 60s and 70s [were surveilled].
 It’s part of a program, especially in this country, to dismantle those organizations because they’re disruptive.”